tristancgardner/macos-dictate/README.md

 We're constantly working to improve the macOS Dictation Tool.
 Here are some features we're planning to implement in future updates:

+-   [x] Fixed added space at beginning of every transcription
+-   [x] App now runs in the background with different permissions, terminal does not open
+-   [x] PID process cleanup logic added to prevent memory leaks
+-   [x] Allows changing input mic source without breaking the audio input source and requiring to restart the script/app - this solves an issue with MacOS's built-in dictation feature for over a decade
+-   [ ] **Add back the indicator for recording and recording stopped**
--   [ ] Responsive cursor updates for certain keywords like "New Line" or "New Paragraph"
+-   [ ] (delayed) Responsive cursor updates for certain keywords like "New Line" or "New Paragraph"
+    -   Tested, not good enough yet for production
 -   [ ] Custom voice commands for text formatting (e.g., "Bold this", "Italicize that")
 -   [ ] Real-time transcription display with on-the-fly editing
 -   [ ] Better UI/UX for dictation settings including always-on-top indicator and top-bar icon